martinstoeger/magnum.fd/_sources/install.txt

    [GCC 4.5.2] on linux2
    Type "help", "copyright", "credits" or "license" for more information.
    >>> import magnum
+   [   INFO] - magnum.fd 0.0.1
-   [ INFO] - MicroMagnum 0.2 Copyright (C) 2012 by the MicroMagnum team.
+   [   INFO] - Copyright (C) 2012-2014 by the MicroMagnum team.
+   [   INFO] - Copyright (C) 2014 by the magnum.fd team.
    [   INFO] - This program comes with ABSOLUTELY NO WARRANTY.
    [   INFO] - This is free software, and you are welcome to redistribute it [   INFO] - under certain conditions; see the file COPYING in the distribution package.
    >>>

-You can then enter the examples directory in the MicroMagnum base directory and try out the examples, like:
+You can then enter the examples directory in the magnum.fd base directory and try out the examples, like:

 .. code-block:: bash